-Thank you for your interest in Filling The Void.
-Here are answers to a few of the most common questions we hear.
-Holler at us if you have a different question.
+Thanks for your interest in Filling The Void.
+Here are answers to a few of the most commonly asked questions.
+Holler at firstname.lastname@example.org if we missed a question of yours.

 What’s an “outreach?”
 How do you define that?

 An outreach is when we go to serve the needy right where they are.
 We learn names, provide sack lunches and encourage them with a message of hope.

 Usually about an hour – maybe a little more or less depending on the venue and city.
 Some outreaches take 30 minutes.
 Others may take an hour and a half.

 What happens if it rains or snows?
 Do you still go out?

 Yes.
 Some of the homeless are still going to be outside even if it rains or snows.
 Not all of them will go to a shelter.